 GeneCards Summary for GNAI1 Gene

-GNAI1 (Guanine Nucleotide Binding Protein (G Protein), Alpha Inhibiting Activity Polypeptide 1) is a Protein Coding gene.
+GNAI1 (G Protein Subunit Alpha I1) is a Protein Coding gene.
 Diseases associated with GNAI1 include pertussis and cholera.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and GPCR Pathway.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAQ.